top of page

 Numbered Stones

 Teaching literacy is such a wonderful component to a child's education.
 Through literature, children can learn vocabulary, cultural diversity, emotional intelligence, critical thinking and problem solving skills, and more!
 Literature lends itself nicely to art and drama expression.
-Students can often times find a character in the story that they can relate to or find characteristics that are aspiring to them.
-Through our literary studies, we dive deep into all of these things, taking the student's lead.
+Students can often times find a character in the story that they can relate to or find characteristics that are inspiring to them!
+We center many of our activities based off of books we are reading.

 Open Book